Updated as of 10/25/2020, if you have any questions or concerns regarding this document, please contact FEMA at FEMA-NFIP-REINSURANE@fema.dhs.gov

 - The procurement method that will be used and whether it will involve negotiation or electronic auction;

-FEMA intends to procure reinsurance by following standard reinsurance industry practices, including soliciting quotes from a select group of reinsurers known as a quoting panel.
-From the quotes provided and subject to further negotiations, FEMA will determine Firm Order Terms and disseminate the terms via email to all reinsurers who meet the minimum criteria listed below in Section (j) interested in participating in the FEMA reinsurance program.
+FEMA intends to procure reinsurance by following standard reinsurance industry practices.
+FEMA will determine Firm Order Terms and disseminate the terms via email to all reinsurers who meet the minimum criteria listed below in Section (j) interested in participating in the FEMA reinsurance program.
 This reinsurance procurement will not be available through Federal Business Opportunities, because FEMA will secure reinsurance outside the FAR.

 - Where applicable, the address and any final date for the submission of requests for participation in the procurement;